Common Node and Component Interface

 In other words,

 active actually represents the active state of the node itself, and whether this node current can be activated depends on its parent node.
 And if it is not in the current scene, it cannot be activated.
-We can use the read-only attribute
+We can use the read-only property

 activeInHierarchy on the node to determine whether it is currently activated.
 Example: